How to Train Your Dragon (2025 film): Development

 In February 2023, it was reported that a live-action adaptation of DreamWorks Animation's 2010 How to Train Your Dragon film, which was loosely based on Cressida Cowell's eponymous book series, was in development at Universal Pictures, with Dean DeBlois directing, writing and producing the film after previously writing and directing the animated entries, and Marc Platt and Adam Siegel joining as co-producers.
 DeBlois only accepted to direct the adaptation on the condition that he had full creative control.
 In November 2024, Forbes reported that Universal had spent over $50 million on pre-production for the film.

 Casting

-Nico Parker, Gerard Butler, Nick Frost and Julian Dennison play Astrid, Stoick, Gobber and Fishlegs.
+Mason Thames, Nico Parker, and Gerard Butler respectively portray Hiccup, Astrid, and Stoick.

 In May 2023, it was announced that Mason Thames and Nico Parker had been cast to star as Hiccup and Astrid respectively.
 In January 2024, Gerard Butler was cast to reprise his role as Stoick the Vast from the animated films, with Nick Frost, Julian Dennison, Gabriel Howell, Bronwyn James, and Harry Trevaldwyn joining the cast later that same month, who were cast to play Gobber, Fishlegs, Snotlout, Ruffnut and Tuffnut, respectively.
 In March, Ruth Codd joined the cast of the film, portraying Phlegma.